Premium Small Group Experience

 Will I get wet?

-You most certainly will.
+That’s up to you!
+Only if you decide to jump in the sea and/or it rains of course!
 It’s all part of the fun.
 However, the degree to which you get wet depends on the day, and snorkeling is not compulsory, you can chill out on land while the rest explore.

 Can I just come along for the hiking not snorkeling?

-Yes of course.
-If you don’t fancy snorkeling, you can stay on land, sunbathe on the rocks, relax or explore the area
+Yes, of course.
+If you don’t fancy snorkeling, you can stay on land, sunbathe on the rocks, relax or explore the area.

 Will I see any wildlife?